A Guide to Wine Tasting on the Central California Coast

 San Luis Obispo County:

 Our neighbor to the north, San Luis Obispo County, shares similar wine varietals with us like Pinot Noir, Syrah and Chardonnay.
 In addition to these, this part of the state is known for Viognier, Merlot and Zinfandel.
-Take a one-hour adventure north from Santa Maria Valley and enjoy an afternoon at Kelsey See Canyon Vineyards and Wolff Vineyards wineries.
+Take a one-hour adventure north from Santa Maria Valley and enjoy an afternoon at these Central California wineries: Kelsey See Canyon Vineyards and Wolff Vineyards.

 Santa Barbara County: